Energy Mediated by Interference of Particles (Parts I-IV): The Way to Unified Classical and Quantum Fields and Interactions: 6. The present model versus traditional analysis of a many-particle system

 for instance, see the pioneer studies \cite{Dick} and \cite{Heit}.
 The engineering of the trial wave-function is simply the canonical way of constructing a basis for a tensor product space from the individual spaces.
 We can use the functions (\ref{eq168}) and (\ref{eq169}) to form symmetric and antisymmetric functions of the system.
 The need for symmetric (bosonic) or antisymmetric (fermionic) states and functions is sometimes {\it{incorrectly}} regarded as an empirical fact.
 It turns out, for the mathematical reasons ultimately based on quantum field theory, that we must have the exchange symmetric states

 which includes the exchange of coordinates $\mathbf{r}_1$ and $\mathbf{r}_2$ (not virtual particles).
 The states, where this is a sum, are known as symmetric; the states involving the difference are called antisymmetric.
-If $\psi_1 (\mathbf{r})$ and $\psi _2(\mathbf{r})$ are the same [$\psi_1 (\mathbf{r}_1)=\psi_2 (\mathbf{r}_1)$ and $\psi_1 (\mathbf{r}_2)=\psi_2 (\mathbf{r}_2)$)], the antisymmetric expression gives zero.
+If $\psi_1 (\mathbf{r})$ and $\psi _2(\mathbf{r})$ are the same [$\psi_1 (\mathbf{r}_1)=\psi_2 (\mathbf{r}_1)$ and $\psi_1 (\mathbf{r}_2)=\psi_2 (\mathbf{r}_2)$], the antisymmetric expression gives zero.
 The same result is obtained if $\psi_1 (\mathbf{r}_1)=\psi_1 (\mathbf{r}_2)$ and $\psi_2 (\mathbf{r}_2)=\psi_2 (\mathbf{r}_1)$.
-In other words, in an antisymmetric state two identical particles cannot occupy the same single-particle states.
-This is sometimes {\it{interpreted}} as the Pauli exclusion principle, which can be reinterpreted as disappearance of both the wave-function [$\Psi (\mathbf{r}_1, \mathbf{r}_2)=0$] and the object composed from the two identical particles.
-Notice, the question "Why are the particles identical?" is usually {\it{interpreted}} as a wrong one, because the question arises from mistakenly regarding individual particles as fundamental objects, when in fact it is only the particle (quantum) field that is usually {\it{interpreted}} to be fundamental.
+In other words, in an antisymmetric state, two identical particles cannot occupy the same single-particle states.
+That is sometimes {\it{interpreted}} as the Pauli exclusion principle, which describes disappearance (annihilation) of both the wave-function [$\Psi (\mathbf{r}_1, \mathbf{r}_2)=0$] and the object composed from the two identical particles.
+Note, in this regard, that Wolfgang Pauli has never considered the exclusion principle as the above-described annihilation (disappearance) of the identical particles.
+The question "Why are the particles identical?" is usually {\it{interpreted}} as a wrong one, because the question arises from mistakenly regarding individual particles as fundamental objects, when in fact it is only the particle (quantum) field is fundamental.
 The trial Hamiltonian of the system describing by the mathematically constructed functions (\ref{eq168}), (\ref{eq169}) or (\ref{eq170}) can be written by using {\it{the trial wave-function $\Psi (\mathbf{r}_1, \mathbf{r}_2)$}}, for instance, in the form